attdevsupport/att-html5-sdk/sdk/doc_src/guides/getting_started/README.md

 Getting Started
 =======
-For details on using the Device Capabilities, MMS, In-App Messaging, OAuth, Payment, SMS, and Speech APIs, see the AT&T Developer Program website:
+For details on using the Device Capabilities, MMS, In-App Messaging, OAuth, SMS, and Speech APIs, see the AT&T Developer Program website:

  - [AT&T API Platform](https://developer.att.com/).